timelsass/boldgrid-inspirations/readme.txt

 = 1.4.9 In progress =
 * Bug fix:		JIRA WPB-3312	Ensure activation of preferred form plugin.
 Added filter for preferred slug.
+* Bug fix:		JIRA WPB-3317	New page from GridBlocks not working.

 = 1.4.8 =
 * New feature:	JIRA WPB-3200	Added WPForms support.